tonytan4ever/Bootstrap-Form-Builder-V3V4/README.md

 For more detail on Flask, see: http://flask.pocoo.org/

-### New development on 2017-08-11
+### New development on 2017-08-14

 Added in two-column layout support.
-Limitations: you can only drop in the first column except the first and last row.
-The limitation is due to the dropping target of the 2nd column: it only
+TODO/Limitations: The two widgets in the same row have to be in the same height (otherwise you will see misalign-ment).
+We are actively working to fix it.

+### Project Plan: Support for Bootstrap V4